 While there is no precise rule, the main thing to keep in mind is that you shouldn’t leave white wine or young wine in a decanter for more than half an hour.

-Take a quick look at the three standout wine decanters before we review all five in more detail below.
+Take a quick look at the three standout wine decanters before we take a look at all five in more detail below.

 If you're keen to impress your guests or customers, this crystal wine decanter from Le Chateau is a great place to start.